elgarcito/hardwarestore1/README.md

 2 Threads should wait for the next available connection.
 The program should wait as well.

-*The connection PoolClass was created and added.
+*The ConnectionPool class was created and added.
 The implementation was written in the main method

 Implement 4th part but with IFuture and CompletableStage.

+*The ConnectionPoolWithInterfaces class  was created and added.
+The implementation was written in the main method

 ### 30/11/2023